Eric Bieniemy: Professional career

 Bieniemy was selected by the San Diego Chargers in the second round (39th overall) of the 1991 NFL draft.
-In 1994, he appeared in Super Bowl XXIX and recorded a 33-yard reception, the longest of the game for the team.
-Bieniemy also played with the Cincinnati Bengals in 1995 to 1998 before retiring after one season with the Philadelphia Eagles in 1999.
-He finished his career with 1,589 rushing yards, 1,223 receiving yards, 276 return yards, 1,621 yards on kickoff returns, and 12 touchdowns (11 rushing and one kickoff).
+In 1994 with the San Diego Chargers, he appeared in Super Bowl XXIX, where he recorded a 33-yard reception—the longest for his team in the game.
+Bieniemy played for the Cincinnati Bengals from 1995 to 1998, then concluded his career before retiring after one season with the Philadelphia Eagles in 1999.
+He finished with 1,589 rushing yards, 1,223 receiving yards, 276 return yards, 1,621 kickoff return yards, and 12 total touchdowns (11 rushing, 1 kickoff return).